tarantool/doc/doc/reference/tooling/tcm/tcm_cluster_metrics.rst

 Metrics are displayed one by one.
 To view a metric, select it in the drop-down list at the top of the page.
 Then, choose a way to visualize it:

-- **Chart**: a time series chart with the metric values are displayed as lines.
+- **Chart**: a time series chart with the metric values displayed as lines.
 - **Table**: a table where the metric values are displayed as numbers in table cells.

-Once you select a metric, |tcm| starts visualizing its current values, updating it once per second.
+Once you select a metric, |tcm| starts visualizing its current values, updating them once per second.
 To pause the visualization, click the button on the left from the metrics selector.
 To stop the visualization, clear the metric selection.